 If you would like to know more about how your child is taught to read, or how you can support at home, ask to speak to the academy’s Reading Leader.

 Children will be immersed in a wide range of fiction, non-fiction and poetry throughout their primary journey.
-Reading is prioritised to allow access to the full curriculum offer, as it is our belief that reading is a necessity for pupils as it lays the foundations for many of the skills they will explore on their academic journey.
+Reading is prioritised to allow access to the full curriculum offer, as it is our belief that reading is a necessity for children as it lays the foundations for many of the skills they will explore on their academic journey.

 They are given support where appropriate and the opportunity for independent practice of skills.
-As a class, the areas of development are identified and focused intervention takes place during the lesson.
+As a class the areas of development are identified and focused intervention takes place during the lesson.

 Across the academic year, all classes will cover the content domains as set out in the national curriculum.
 The aim of each session is to tackle questions in detail, with reference to explicit strategies for each area of focus.

-Our English curriculum provides many opportunities for writing with real purpose, including poetry, fiction and non-fiction.
-Pupils are actively encouraged to challenge themselves in writing lessons to develop their knowledge, skills and understanding of different text types and genres.
-Across the study of English, pupils will be exposed to excellent examples of a wide variety of texts, and will be given many opportunities to explore the role of the author.
-Across all writing activities, pupils will be encouraged to enhance and extend their vocabulary, grammatical accuracy, and will develop their ability to construct and manipulate sentences for effect.
-The development of spelling, punctuation and grammar is also a key part of our English curriculum, and is embedded within our writing lessons.
-From letter formation at the beginning of their academic journey, to crafting sophisticated narratives in Year 6, teachers encourage pupils to have nothing but the highest standards in English.
+Children are actively encouraged to challenge themselves in writing lessons to develop their knowledge, skills and understanding of different text types and genres.
+Across the study of English, children will be exposed to excellent examples of a wide variety of texts, and will be given many opportunities to explore the role of the author.

-““One child, one teacher, one book, one pen can change the world” ”Malala Yousafzai
+“One child, one teacher, one book, one pen can change the world.”